BNext-IQT/delayed-jobs-api/README.md

 This API runs jobs such as generating CSV files or doing substructure and blast searches.

-# How to run it locally
+# How to Run it Locally

 ```
 pip install -r requirements.txt